Dimensional Fund Advisors Ltd. : Form 8.3 - Londonmetric Property PLC - Ordinary Shares

 TOTAL:

 *Dimensional Fund Advisors Ltd. and / or its affiliates do not control voting discretion for 40,303 shares.
-Please not there were net transfers in of 5,862 shares.
+Please note, there were net transfers in of 6,839

 All interests and all short positions should be disclosed.